AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-matching-visas-intro.md

-# Best visa match
+# Suggested visa #

-Based on your answers the following visa/s is the most suitable for your sponsored skilled worker if their application is successful.
+Based on the answers you've provided, the following visa/s are most suited to your circumstances.